Do you know the Best "Climbing Roses" for fences, trellis, arbors and pergolas? Roses that climb are easy to grow if you know how to care for them.

 Hardy zone 5-10

-has a fragrance which fills the air with each large bloom.
+This climbing rose has a fragrance which fills the air with each large bloom.
 It prospers in alkaline soil, pollution, and shade.
 It's also a beautiful rose, opening large, sweetly fragrant, deep rose flowers (on nearly thorn-less stems) throughout the season.

 Zephirine Drouhin roses are perfect for

 covering a wall or climbing over an arch.
 The coppery-purple new growth

 is a vivid contrast. (see mine pictured here .)